-One of the most important terms in business is the customer lifetime value (CLV), sometimes written as CLTV, and sometimes referred to as lifetime value of a customer.
+One of the most important terms in business is the customer lifetime value (CLV), sometimes written as CLTV, and sometimes referred to as the lifetime value of a customer.

 Simply put, it’s a metric companies use to grow their business and learn more about customers.